SRFormer: Text Detection Transformer with Incorporated Segmentation and Regression: 1. Introduction

 Segmentation-based models also have their own advantages and limitations.
 While they can provide pixel-level localization and are more robust in addressing variations in text appearance, such as diverse font styles, sizes, and orientations, they require intricate post-processing to extract complete text instances from the binary masks, involving further algorithmic intervention, which is not amenable to GPU parallel processing~\cite{gu2022review}.
 This impedes their ability to achieve stable and fast detection.

 Can we harness the strength of both regression- and segmentation-based methods, while mitigating their drawbacks by combining these two methods into one unified model?
-DEtection TRansformers~(DETR), a recent popular method in scene text detection, present a highly suitable framework for the integration of these two representations~\cite{li2023mask}.
-While recent approaches based on DETR have demonstrated notable success~\cite{zhang2022text,ye2023deepsolo,ye2023dptext}, there remains discernible scope for further enhancement of the model's performance across various text detection benchmarks.
+DEtection TRansformers~(DETR), a recent popular method in object detection, present a suitable framework for the integration of these two representations~\cite{li2023mask}.
+While DETR variants have demonstrated notable success~\cite{zhang2022text,ye2023deepsolo,ye2023dptext}, there remains discernible scope for further enhancement of the performance across various text detection benchmarks.
 Furthermore, most DETR models adhere to the regression-based paradigm, thereby necessitating prolonged training iterations and substantial datasets to attain optimal performance.

 To address the aforementioned issues, we propose SRFormer, a new DETR-based model with separated decoder chunks: the segmentation chunk bootstraps models to learn more robust pixel-level representations, helps the model better separate between text and non-text regions, and provides positional prior for finer-grained regression; the regression chunk directs the queries to capture high-level semantic features and provides further refinement of localization results with minimal post-processing.
 Rather than utilizing the segmentation mask directly as the ultimate prediction output, which necessitates accurate prediction and complex post-processing procedures, we introduce a Mask-informed Query Enhancement module that leverages masks as inherent indicators of Regions of Interest (ROI) to extract distinctive features in localized regions, further enhancing and diversifying queries for improved optimization.
 Utilizing the proposed module alongside supervision signals for both segmentation and regression empowers our model to harness the distinct advantages of each component while alleviating their inherent constraints.
 Our contributions are three folds: